apache/druid/docs/configuration/index.md

 |`druid.enableTlsPort`|Enable/Disable HTTPS connector.|`false`|

-Although not recommended but both HTTP and HTTPS connectors can be enabled at a time and respective ports are configurable using `druid.plaintextPort` and `druid.tlsPort` properties on each process.
-Please see `Configuration` section of individual processes to check the valid and default values for these ports.
+Although not recommended but both HTTP and HTTPS connectors can be enabled at a time and respective ports are configurable using `druid.plaintextPort` and `druid.tlsPort` properties on each service.
+Please see `Configuration` section of individual services to check the valid and default values for these ports.

 #### Jetty server TLS configuration